tfgg/yournextmep/_candidates/eu2014/ukip/phil-henrick.md

 person: phil-henrick
 region: west-midlands
 party: ukip
-title: West Midlands - UKIP - Phil Henrick
+title: Phil Henrick is running for MEP in West Midlands for UKIP
 incumbent: false
 ---